The following Gunrou-Den FAQ is compliments of

 -------------------------

-When you start the game, you will be presented with a menu on a white
+When you start the game, you will be presented with a menu on a

 background.
-There are three choices, the first is 'Start Game' (to start a new
+There are three choices, the first is 'Start Game' (to

-game), the second is 'Continue' (to load a game), and the third is the
+game), the second is 'Continue' (to load a game), and the third is

 'Options' menu.